 As the son of an aerospace engineer, Clark knew from a young age that he wanted to attend the Georgia Institute of Technology in our hometown of Atlanta.
 After graduating near the top of his senior class, we proudly sent him off to Georgia Tech in the fall of 2013.
 He lived in the dormitory his freshman year.
 His sophomore year, he pledged Kappa Sigma fraternity and in the fall he moved into the fraternity house.

-My husband, my daughter Kelsey, and Clark all laughed.
+My husband, my daughter Kelsey, and Clark all laughed at my question about the danger of the loft bed.
 He had just spent a year on the top bunk in his residence hall room.
 So I let the subject drop.
 I wish I hadn’t.

 Sometime during the night on January 10, 2015, Clark rolled out of bed and plunged head-first to the floor.
 When he came to, he had no memory of the fall and vomited several times into a trash can.
 He thought he might have the flu.
 The nausea, coupled with a massive headache and inability to turn his head, motivated him to call us.